One night a funny thing happened.

 But when Master heard me his eyes flashed and he looked right at me and smiled.
 He picked me up and held me and said: “good girl” and I felt so happy I thought I would burst.

 After that day in the shop, I had a pack, and no more cages.
-A pack is important.
-A dog without a pack is nothing.

 The guests never stay long.
 I think this is what makes Master upset.
 Is he looking for Twinkle?